 Chocolatology: Chocolate's Fantastical Lore, Bittersweet History, & Delicious (Vegan) Recipes

-by Darin Wick, Angel York, Cat Callaway and Greg Clarke
+by Darin Wick Author, Angel York Author, Cat Callaway Illustrator and Greg Clarke Photographer

 Where does chocolate come from?
 What is it good for?
 What scientific studies (reputable and otherwise) have been done on it?
 And how do you incorporate it into every meal of the day and then some?
 Angel York and Darin Wick invite you into the world of chocolate, walking you through its lore, history, and uses.

 Chocolatology gives the casual cook dozens of ways to incorporate this stellar ingredient into everyday dishes, and takes intrepid food scientists a step farther, into the art of sourcing beans, making chocolate from scratch, and enjoying 17th Century chocolate concoctions.
 Unlike many books about chocolate, this one offers a balanced, evidence-based overview of cacao’s health and nutritional value.
 Chocolatology takes a close look at the chocolate industry and its history, and introduces readers to a variety of trade initiatives and suppliers that are working to improve the lives of cacao growers and their employers.

 Angel and Darin first thought about chocolate together in 2010 when they visited the chocolate section of their local food co-op and spent several hours pondering ways to make information about the food supply chain more accessible.

 Find more recipes, chocolate lore, and errata over at the authors' blog.